digitalist-se/documentation/README.md

 ```

 ## Special implementations
+> CRM-NAME is the CRM integration for this project
 This project has CRM from provider X. All documentation can be found in this projects Wiki.